 Developmental Disabilities Council | What is a Developmental Disability? | Activities | Membership | Meetings & Minutes | Announcements | Resource Guides | Related Links |

 Also of interestFamily, Maternal & Child Health (FMCH) Programs |

 Programs & Organizations > Family, Maternal & Child Health (FMCH) Programs > Developmental Disabilities Council (DDC) > What is a Developmental Disability?

 What is a Developmental Disability?

 A developmental disability is attributable to mental or physical impairment or a combination of both.
-These disabilities include mental retardation, cerebral palsy, epilepsy, autism, or other neurologically handicapping conditions found to be closely related to mental retardation or to require treatment similar to that required for individuals with mental retardation.
+These disabilities include intellectual disability, cerebral palsy, epilepsy, autism, or other neurologically handicapping conditions found to be closely related to intellectual disability or to require treatment similar to that required for individuals with intellectual disability.
 The disability originates before the age of 22 and is expected to continue indefinitely, and it results in significant limitation of three or more of the following types of activities: